classgraph/classgraph/README.md

 /**
  * Returns the list of classes on the classpath that extend the specified superclass.
- * Should be called after scan(), and returns matching classes whether or not a
+ * Should be called after .scan(), and returns matching classes whether or not a
- * SubclassMatchProcessor was added to the scanner before the call to scan().
+ * SubclassMatchProcessor was added to the scanner before the call to .scan().
  * Does not call the classloader on the matching classes, just returns their names.
  *
  * @param superclass